-Students permitted to continue in the program but whose grade point average later drops due to grades earned in Core Seminar III and subsequent intensives will be permitted to continue in the program and to repeat or take other intensives until the end of their fifth year in the program.
-Students must satisfactorily complete Core Seminar III in order to continue in the program and may retake it only once.
-Probation is not applicable to the Doctor of Ministry Program.
+To enroll in Core Seminar: Project Colloquium, students must have a 3.0 cumulative grade point average prior to the start of the course.
+Students whose grade point average drops below 3.0 due to grades earned in Core Seminar: Project Colloquium and subsequent intensives will be permitted to continue in the program to repeat or take other intensives until the end of their fifth year in the program.

-Effective fall 2019, students enrolled in the Hood Theological Seminary Doctor of Ministry degree program must graduate from that program in six years' time.
-Students who do not complete the program in six years' time but wish to continue in it have the option of petitioning the Seminary's DMin Committee in writing for a) one additional year to complete the program or (b) to re-take PTH 415 Research and Methodology and DMN 403 Core Seminar III so as to begin a new professional project.
-All such petitions must be received by the Director of the DMin program on or before April 1 of the student's sixth year in the program.
+Students have six years to complete all program requirements.
+Those who do not complete within six years, but wish to continue in the program have the option of petitioning the Seminary's D.Min Committee in writing for (a) one additional year to complete the program or (b) to re-take PTH 415 Research and Methodology and Core Seminar: Project Colloquium to begin a new professional project.
+All such petitions must be received by the Director of the D.Min program on or before April 1 of the student's sixth year in the program.